app-generator/docs-old/content/getting-started-with/django.md

 $ virtualenv env
 ```

-Virtual environments are useful to execute a Python project in isolation in a shared environment.&#x20;
+Virtual environments are useful to execute a Python project in isolation in a shared environment.

-### Install Django
+## Install Django

 Django can be installed in many ways and the most recommended way is to use PIP, the official Python package manager.
-Here is the complete list with commands&#x20;
+Here is the complete list with commands

 ```
 $ # Create the virtual environment